HenriMichelon/vulkan_ze/README.md

 - Skybox using cubemap
 - HDR tone mapping
 - Jolt Physics for Static & Rigid bodies

-**Please note**
-- This project was made for learning purpose
-- This engine is not intended for general use, features are added as needed

 **Vulkan extensions and third parties dependencies**
 - Dynamic rendering (VK_KHR_dynamic_rendering)